Giuseph-CT/FIS-Proyecto-2023/Resulting product.md

 ---

-<p><strong>Resulting product</strong><br>
+<h2 id="resulting-product">Resulting product</h2>
-Select a product resulting from the design stage (Architecture, Database, User Interface, Procedures).
+<p>Select a product resulting from the design stage (Architecture, Database, User Interface, Procedures).
 Explains in a clear and synthetic way any method associated with the resulting product.
 Provide an example based on the experience of the team project you are developing.</p>
 <p>Selected resulting product: User interface.</p>
 <p>A method associated with the resulting product of the user interface could be “Usability Testing”.
 Usability testing is a process by which the user interface is evaluated with real users to identify potential design issues and improve the overall user experience.</p>
 <p>This method has a process which consists of 7 stages:</p>